ThoreKoritzius/trip-route-calculator/README.md

 ## Routing Trip Planner
-Flutter on-device trip-routing calculator package for multiple waypoints, optimized for food traffic.
+Flutter on-device trip-routing calculator package for multiple waypoints, optimized for pedestrian navigation.
 This package uses overpass api to fetch all ways inside bounding box of your waypoints and provides a detailed polyline route containing a list of LatLng points.

 ### Getting started
 Add this to your package's `pubspec.yaml` file:
 ```
 dependencies:
-  trip_routing: ^0.0.4
+  trip_routing: ^0.0.5
 ```

 ### Example